bus-api-provider-events — Bus Events API provider

 Production Notes

 Use Redis or PostgreSQL for deployments that need restart tolerance or multiple processes.
 Select Redis with --events-backend redis, BUS_EVENTS_REDIS_ADDR, optional BUS_EVENTS_REDIS_PASSWORD, and optional BUS_EVENTS_REDIS_PREFIX.
 Select PostgreSQL with --events-backend postgres and BUS_EVENTS_POSTGRES_DSN.
 Use memory only for local development.
-Keep wildcard streaming disabled unless an explicitly trusted internal/admin deployment needs it and the token audience/scope policy allows it.
+Keep wildcard streaming disabled unless an explicitly trusted internal/admin deployment needs it and the token audience/resource policy allows it.

 The PostgreSQL backend is intentionally migration-free.
 It creates bus_events and bus_event_group_cursors when missing.
 Use PostgreSQL for production deployments that need restart tolerance, multiple API processes, replayable event history, or durable work-group cursors.
-Destroying the PostgreSQL database loses queued events, replay history, and work-delivery cursors, so do that only for disposable local or test environments.
+Destroying the PostgreSQL database loses queued events, replay history, and unicast delivery cursors, so do that only for disposable local or test environments.
 PostgreSQL uses LISTEN/NOTIFY to wake listeners quickly, with SQL polling as the fallback and SQL transactions as the source of truth.